phamt6/sandbox-aiven/README.md

 - [Final words](#final-words)

 ## Introduction
 This document will guide you to build a simple REST API service with NodeJS and utilize Aiven for MySQL service to flow data within your Express application with Sequelize as the ORM solution.
-Sequelize as a tool, supports Postgres, MySQL, MariaDB, SQLite, Microsoft SQL Server and lets developers to interact with their relational database using Javascript instead of writing SQL queries.
-ORMs such as Sequelize are designed to write correct and optimized SQL queries, easy to maintain and update, as well as provide more security from SQL injection attacks.
+Sequelize as a tool supports Postgres, MySQL, MariaDB, SQLite, Microsoft SQL Server and lets developers interact with their relational database using Javascript instead of writing SQL queries.
+ORMs such as Sequelize are designed to write correct and optimized SQL queries, easy to maintain and update, as well as provide more security against SQL injection attacks.

+## Requirements
+In order to make the most out of this guide, you are expected to have some previous experience working with Javascript, general understanding of relational databases.
+You will also need to install NodeJS on your working machine, create a free Aiven account to host your MySQL service.
+Further setup instructions for getting started with Aiven can be found from [Aiven Help](https://help.aiven.io/en/articles/2820646-getting-started-with-aiven-for-mysql)

 ## Getting started
-Here are the list of tools that we will be using to build our sandbox project:
+Here is the list of tools that we will be using to build our sandbox project:
 - [NodeJS](https://nodejs.org/en/download/)
 - [Sequelize](https://sequelize.org/master/)
-- [Visual Studio Code](https://code.visualstudio.com/) or your favourite IDE
+- [Visual Studio Code](https://code.visualstudio.com/) or your favorite IDE

 Other dependencies
 - [dotenv](https://www.npmjs.com/package/dotenv)